The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This recipe makes six servings.
 It costs $1.87 per serving and about $11.22 for all six servings.

 This curry is the base of it.
 It’s filled with ginger, garlic, and one of my most loved ingredients — lemongrass.
 You are going to love it!

-One of my favorite elements of this Thai red curry dish is how creamy it is without cream.
+One of my favorite elements of this Thai red curry dish is creamy without cream.
 It’s completely dairy-free and gluten-free.
 So awesome!

 Curry is from southeast India, also known as kari, which means “sauce”.
 It refers to any number of hot, spicy, gravy-based dishes.
-Curry powder is one of the most common ingredient in all curries.
+Curry powder is one of the most common ingredients in all curries.

 What’s in Thai Red Curry?

 Chicken — I used chicken breast.
 However, feel free to use boneless, skinless chicken thighs as long as they are cut into small pieces.

 Coconut milk — I made my coconut milk by blending 2 cups of coconut flakes with 3 cups of water.
 I strained it, then added it straight to the simmered curry.